 Today this little boy uses the key word sign for “more” independently for the first time!
 It’s a great start to the day.

-10:00 – 10:45am
+10:00am – 10:45am

 As an interim measure, I have set her up with a PODD communication book that she uses with Partner Assisted Visual scanning.
 This means that a communication partner sits with her and follows the direction of her eyes to interpret which symbol/message her eyes are pointing to.
-It’s a tricky method of communication to master in a busy classroom, so today I spend some 1:1 time with the teacher to troubleshoot issues she has had with the book, as well as giving her feedback and advice as I watch her practice with my client.
+It’s a tricky method of communication to master in a busy classroom, so today I spend some 1:1 time with the teacher to troubleshoot issues she has had with the book, as well as giving her feedback and advice as I watch her practice with my customer.

-11:00 – 11:45am
+11:00am – 11:45am

-It’s hard work for my client and she needs lots of praise and rewards to stay motivated.
+It’s hard work for my customer, and she needs lots of praise and rewards to stay motivated.
 I use a visual timer and a reward chart with stickers to keep her focused.
 We have movement breaks on the crash mat to make sure she stays engaged with the task.

-12:00 – 12:30pm
+12:00pm – 12:30pm

 I break for lunch in our Bentley office.
 Lunch is always a great time to catch up with colleagues.
 We all try to break at the same time so we can have some time together during our busy days.

-12:45 – 1:45pm
+12:45pm – 1:45pm

 It’s time to head back out for a mealtime assessment.
-Today I am seeing an adult client who lives in supported accommodation.
+Today I am seeing an adult customer who lives in supported accommodation.
 He recently suffered a stroke which has impacted on his ability to chew, as well as the movement in the right side of his body.

-We also trial some adaptive equipment as part of the assessment, and decide that an angled spoon and scoop plate will support him to eat food independently and with minimal mess.
+We also trial some adaptive equipment as part of the assessment and decide that an angled spoon and scoop plate will support him to eat food independently and with minimal mess.
 I will complete an application to fund these equipment items, as well as the referral to the dietitian when I am back in the office.

 I head back to Bentley as it’s time for my monthly catch up with my Clinical Supervisor.
 It’s company policy that we meet monthly with both our Team Leader and our Clinical Supervisor.
-Although we work in a multidisciplinary team and support from each other daily, this structured supervision is a great time to talk about difficult situations and the sometimes tricky task of helping clients achieve their goals.
+Although we work in a multidisciplinary team and support from each other daily, this structured supervision is a great time to talk about difficult situations and the sometimes tricky task of helping customers achieve their goals.